facebook/docusaurus/website/docs/plugins-api.md

   const options = {...DEFAULT_OPTIONS, ...options};

   return {
-    // Namespace used for directories to cache the intermediate data for each plugin.
+    // A compulsory field used as the namespace for directories to cache
+    // the intermediate data for each plugin.
+    // If you're writing your own local plugin, you will want it to
+    // be unique in order not to potentially conflict with imported plugins.
+    // A good way will be to add your own project name within.
-    name: 'docusaurus-cool-plugin',
+    name: 'docusaurus-my-project-cool-plugin',

     async loadContent() {
       // The loadContent hook is executed after siteConfig and env has been loaded